 The benchmark’s initial design and early iterations were informed by the Disability Equality Index Advisory Committee which was a diverse group of business leaders, policy experts, and disability advocates.
 The framework and methodology for the Disability Equality Index was patterned after the original Corporate Equality Index (CEI) from the Human Rights Campaign (HRC) as both instruments are intended to be confidential, transparent tools to enable corporations to receive an objective score on their self-reported policies and practices.

 A two-year unscored Global Disability Equality Index pilot concluded in 2022.
 The pilot was limited to select companies and achieved participation from 98 companies spanning 66 countries.
-Findings from the global pilot informed the launch of a scored benchmark that will open in 2024 to seven new countries in addition to the United States.
+Findings from the global pilot informed the launch of a scored benchmark that opened in 2024 to seven new countries in addition to the United States.